OpenOverlayRouter/oor/README.md

 uses terminology borrowed from the LISP protocol and thus uses the term EID for the overlay identifiers and the term RLOC for the underlay locators.
-Regarding the LISP devices that OOR implements, currently it can operate as an xTR, MS/MR, RTR or LISP-MN.
+Regarding the LISP devices that OOR implements, currently it can operate as an xTR, LISP-MN, MS, MR, DDT Node or RTR.

-Nowadays, OOR runs on desktop Linux, OpenWRT home routers and Android devices.
-The current reference platform for OOR development is Ubuntu Server 14.04.5 LTS (Trusty Tahr), OpenWRT 15.05 (Chaos Calmer) and Android 4.3 (Jelly Bean).
+Nowadays, OOR runs on desktop Linux, OpenWrt home routers and Android and iOS devices.
+The current reference platform for OOR development is Ubuntu Server 16.04 LTS (Xenial Xerus), OpenWrt 18.06 and Android 6.0 (Marshmallow), iOS 11.3.

 OOR can work together with the Vector Packet Processing (VPP) technology to obtain an xTR capable to reach bandwith close to the 10 GBps.
 To use VPP as